Tune your GoPro settings to get the perfect shot, every time.

 - 1440P: 1920 x 1440 - Spivo's recommended shooting resolution.
 Why?
 Because you're capturing an extra 360 vertical pixels due to the for the 4:3 aspect ratio, which means your video has more top and bottom (a taller overall video).
 Notice in the screenshots below how when shooting in 1440p, I was able to capture the full waterfall.
 If you’re planning on posting a few Instagram videos or Facebook posts, we recommend using this resolution to capture the most in your videos.

 - 2.7k: 2704 x 1520 - (16:9 aspect ratio) 2.7k offers great image quality however, you’ll have to deal with larger file sizes and might have difficulty playing/editing videos depending on your device or computer, which can make 2.7k footage a bit of a nuisance.

 - 2.7k: 2704 x 2028 - (4:3 aspect ratio) Best for Instagram and Facebook posts, but you’ll have to deal with larger file sizes and reduce battery when compared to shooting in 1440p.

-The most common frame rate for GoPros are 30 FPS, followed by 60 FPS, 120 FPS and 240 FPS.
+The most common frame rate for GoPros is 30 FPS, followed by 60 FPS, 120 FPS, and 240 FPS.
 It’s important to note that anything below 18-20 FPS, will appear blurry to the human eye.
-Depending on the environment and action in your video, in some cases video shot at 30 FPS can appear blurry if an object is moving very fast.
+Depending on the environment and action in your video, in some cases, video shot at 30 FPS can appear blurry if an object is moving very fast.

-For most adventure and travel videos, like sightseeing or snorkelling trip, we generally recommend shooting in 30 FPS, which will conserve your battery and keep your video file sizes down.
+For most adventure and travel videos, like sightseeing or snorkeling trip, we generally recommend shooting in 30 FPS, which will conserve your battery and keep your video file sizes down.